Athlete's foot is an infection of the feet caused by fungus. The medical term is tinea pedis, or ringworm of the foot.

 - Antibiotics to treat bacterial infections that occur from scratching

-- Prescription topical creams that kill fungus and yeast
+- Prescription topical creams that kill the fungus

 Athlete's foot almost always responds well to self-care, although it may come back.
 Long-term medicine and preventive measures may be needed.
 The infection can spread to the toenails.